RadiusNetworks/proximitykit-documentation/docs/android/download.md

-# Download the Proximity Kit iOS SDK
+# Download the Proximity Kit Android SDK

 By downloading any content you agree to abide by the terms of the [license](license).